JustinJZhang/AnatomySAM/README.md

 # AnatomySAM

 This is the repository for the paper "Anatomy-embedded Multimodal Segmentation Emulating Real-world Medical Imaging Process".
-The code will be publicly available once the paper is accepted for publication.
+The code and dataset will be publicly available once the paper is accepted for publication.

 - [ ] **Model**
 - [ ] **Loss Functions**